 Amber practices through a trauma informed lens and has extensive training to help those who have experienced trauma: she is a Certified Clinical Trauma Professional and uses approaches such as

 In working with children for pediatric pelvic health, Amber works with each family to develop strategies for their individual needs.
 Unlike adult pelvic health, children do not undergo an internal pelvic exam as a part of their appointments.
 Amber can help with chronic constipation, bedwetting, daytime accidents, and more.

 Amber’s vision for occupational therapy in women’s health is to work collaboratively with women to maximize engagement in meaningful roles and activities.
 This includes helping people to move past traumatic birth experiences in preparation for future childbirth, improve women’s comfort and confidence in intimate relationships, adapting positions and techniques for functional activities such as breastfeeding and lifting and carrying babies, and helping parents find ways to balance work and parenting.

-Outside of her occupational therapist role, Amber is a mom to a 2 and 5 year old.
+Outside of her occupational therapist role, Amber is a mom to two young girls.